Have you even heard of that before? Carrot juice, and crêpes? Together?

 - Allow your crêpe to cook until the edges become golden brown and slightly crispy.
 Then, using a butter knife, loosen up the crepe from the pan.
 While holding up a part of the crêpe up with the butter knife, grab a spatula and get underneath the crêpe and flip it!
 I recommend you hold up part of the crêpe with the knife because it makes flipping MUCH easier.

-- Once your crêpe has cooked through (the second side won’t look as nice as the first, but you should know that it’s done when it’s has spots of golden brown all over it), take it off the heat and place it on a plate.
+- Once your crêpe has cooked through, take it off the heat and place it on a plate.

 - Repeat steps 3-6 until you run out of batter.

-- Top your crêpes with grass fed butter and maple syrup (as much as you like), and if you’d like, you can add chopped up nuts or maybe some really awesome granola that you had on hand, like I did.
+- Top your crêpes with grass fed butter and maple syrup (as much as you like), and if you’d like, you can add chopped up nuts or maybe some amazing granola that you have on hand.

 Some of the links are affiliate links and if you purchase through them, you will pay the same price but I will receive a small commission which helps cover my blog’s costs.
 Thanks in advance for choosing to support my blog, I truly appreciate it.